[Updated, Aug 2026]

 The data from these charts clearly show that air conditioning is a significant driver of higher electricity bills.
 Households with 3-4 people tend to use air conditioning for extended periods, often between 7-9 hours, compared to those with five or more people.

-Usage of Energy Efficient Appliances
+Usage Of Energy Efficient Appliances

-In executive maisonettes, 45.5% of households use appliances rated with three energy efficiency ticks, 36.4% with four ticks, and 18.2% with five ticks.
+In executive maisonettes, 45.5% of households use appliances rated with three NEA energy efficiency ticks, 36.4% with four ticks, and 18.2% with five ticks.
 Condominiums show similar trends, with 9.1% using two-tick appliances, 45.5% with three ticks, 36.4% with four ticks, and another 9.1% with five ticks.

 This data suggests that residents of larger living spaces are more energy-conscious.
 The higher electricity usage that typically comes with large living spaces likely motivates the choice of switching to energy-efficient appliances.